Confuzzer/Simplicity/README.md

-This is a small clicker that I use to waste time! (:
+A very small clicker built in HTML.

+I made this through an incredible amount of boredom and time to waste, i hope you enjoy the simplest clicker out there!